Little Smokies Recipe

 Add the grape jelly on top of the links.

-Then add the chili sauce on top of the links.
+Then, add the chili sauce on top of the links.
 Turn the slow cooker to LOW for 3-4 hours.
-When heated through, use a heat-proof tool to place them on your serving tray!
+Use a heatproof tool to place them on your serving tray once they’re heated through!
 Everyone loves this recipe!

 Little Smokies Recipe

-2. Add the grape jelly and chili sauce on top of the links.
+Add the grape jelly and chili sauce on the links.

 Everyone loves this recipe!
 If you keep some little smokies in your freezer and a couple of jars of jelly and chili sauce in your pantry, this is an easy recipe to make and take to any get-together.
 These are perfect for family reunions